KCisSICKnasty/SICKnasty-FO4/README.md

 **Other:**

-- Power Armor Handling Improvements - Retain Armor Buffs: Set holotape "Remove Armor on PA Entry: Always but keep buffs" (or Auto if Survival) or Carryweight is doubled.
+- Power Armor Handling Improvements - Retain Armor Buffs: Craft (at chem bench) & set holotape "Remove Armor on PA Entry: Always but keep buffs" (or Auto if Survival) or Carryweight is doubled.
 - See Through Scopes -  Toggle Tactical Reload on.

 **Optional Mods:**